-G Illegal ply for hire/ vehicle.
-This has been a particular issue for passengers travelling in wheelchairs.
-The proposed licence condition makes it clear that this practice is not permitted. fitted in the private hire vehicle) standing for hire G1 The proposed condition is deemed reasonably necessary as compliance with the condition would alleviate much of the uncertainty that often surrounds illegal ply for hire.
-Case law in respect of plying for hire is wide ranging but does not provide clear direction as to what constitutes ply for hire.
-Officer do not consider it appropriate to include a condition that states you must not ply for hire - as this is a legal requirement and so should not be duplicated in conditions.
-The proposed condition aims to reduce / eliminate the factors that can encourage / contribute towards ply for hire.
-The act of illegal ply for hire is one which results in the journey not being covered by insurance and therefore the protection that insurance provides is no longer present.
-A private hire driver shall not behave in a way that may be deemed to be standing or plying for hire, by not plotting or waiting without a booking: a) in high footfall /high visible locations b) outside busy venues/ businesses or in close proximity to events c) at the front or back of designated hackney ranks d) in groups or lines that present as a "rank' e) in contravention of road traffic orders Ensure that the passenger has pre-booked before commencing the journey Not while driving or in charge of a private hire vehicle: Accept, or consider accepting, an offer for the immediate hire of that vehicle, including any such hire that is then communicated to the Operator to be recorded on the Operator's booking system.
+G Illegal ply for hire/standing for hire

+- not behave in a way that may be deemed to be standing or plying for hire, by not plotting or waiting without a booking: - a. in high footfall /high visible locations - b. outside busy venues/ businesses or in close proximity to events - c. at the front or back of designated hackney rank - d. in groups or lines that present as a "rank - e. in contravention of road traffic orders - Ensure that the passenger has pre-booked before commencing the journey - Not while driving or in charge of a private hire vehicle: Accept, or consider accepting, an offer for the immediate hire of that vehicle, including any such hire that is then communicated to the Operator to be recorded on the Operator's booking system.

 For the avoidance of doubt, bookings can only be undertaken when first communicated to the licensed driver by the operator.